siddiquiaffan/winscript/README.md

 ```
 1. git clone https://github.com/AffanTheBest/winscript.git; cd winscript; .\script.ps1;
 ```
-<h6> Copy and paste above command in Windows Powershell, and you're good to go."
+<h6> Copy and paste above command in Windows Powershell, and you're good to go. </h6>

 ###### Use at your own risk!